Skip to main content

 What is the main difference between probate and a trust?

-Probate is a court-supervised legal process that validates a will and distributes assets after death.
-A trust is a legal document that transfers your assets to beneficiaries without court supervision, avoiding probate entirely.
+Probate is a court-supervised legal process governed by state probate codes (such as the Uniform Probate Code adopted in some form by 18 states) that validates a will and distributes assets after death.
+A revocable living trust, as defined under the Uniform Trust Code, transfers assets to beneficiaries without court supervision, avoiding probate entirely.
+The American Bar Association notes that trusts provide faster distribution and greater privacy than probate.

 How much does probate cost compared to a trust?

-Probate typically costs 4-8% of estate value in Florida.
+Probate typically costs 3-8% of estate value depending on your state.
 A living trust costs $1,500-$5,000 to set up, plus ongoing maintenance, but can save significantly more in probate costs.

 Can I avoid probate with a trust?